-5. Estimate the measured PAS through the following two-step processing:
+5. Estimate the measured PAS through the following two-stage processing:

 a.
-In the first step, calculate the discrete azimuth and elevation angles (DoA) for the measurement array configuration by applying the MUSIC algorithm.
+In the first stage, calculate the discrete azimuth and elevation angles (DoA) for the measurement array configuration by applying the MUSIC algorithm.
 Estimate the powers from the DoA and auto-covariance matrix of the received signal acquired through VNA complex frequency response data.

-A near field to far-field conversion is then applied to the transfer function between probes and measurement array positions.
+i) Compose an estimate of the covariance matrix RH∈CK×K. The entry on the kth row and k'th column of RH is

+RHk,k'=n=1Nm=1MHkm∆f,n∆T Hk'm∆f,n∆T,

+where is the complex conjugate operator.

+ii) Compose pseudo-PAS of the chamber environment and channel model using the MUSIC algorithm.
+The intention of this step is to estimate DoAs of signals radiated by probes.
+Perform first the eigen decomposition of RH and pick the noise-subspace matrix V. The matrix V is obtained from the eigen decomposition by removing eigenvectors, i.e. columns, that correspond to X strongest eigenvalues, where X is the number of active probes in the MPAC setup.
+The pseudo-PAS is [9]

+PMUSICβ=1ωβ VVH ωHβ ,

+where H is the matrix Hermitean operator and the near-field array factor of the virtual array composed by K spatial measurement antenna locations is

+ωβ=λ04πrk-R uβexpj2πrk-R uβλ0,

+where λ0 is the wavelength at the carrier centre frequency, is the norm of a vector, rk is a location vector of the kth virtual array element, uβ is the unit vector to direction β, and R is the a priori known approximate range length [9].
+Both vectors rk and uβ are defined with respect to same origin, which is the centre of the test zone.

+iii) Find local maxima of PMUSICβ and pick directions βx, x=1,…,X of the X highest peaks.

+iv) Perform Bartlett beamforming as defined in step 6 with the steering vector ωβx (instead of a(β)) to the X directions identified in iii).
+The output is X power estimates Pestβx.

 b.
-In the second step, use the angle and power estimates, i.e. the discrete PAS of N azimuth and elevation directions and power values in conjunction with a 4x4 DUT sampling array for beamforming with the conventional Bartlett beamformer to estimate the “measured PAS seen by DUT” for PSP calculation.
+In the second stage, use the angle and power estimates, i.e. the discrete PAS of X azimuth and elevation directions and power values in conjunction with a 4x4 DUT sampling array for beamforming with the conventional Bartlett beamformer to estimate the “measured PAS seen by DUT” for PSP calculation.
+This is

+Poβ=aHβx=1XaβxPestβxaHβxaβ,

+where a(β) is the array steering vector of the 4x4 DUT array.

 6. Evaluate the reference OTA PAS for the 4x4 DUT array by applying the conventional Bartlett beamformer.
 The theoretical PAS as reference is calculated for the ideal channel model as